DataDog/hiring-engineers/answers.md

 ![Image of EC2](EC2-UP.JPG)

-I have signed up for Datadog with email jgdesanti@yahoo.com, copied my API key and instaling the latest agent
+I have signed up for Datadog with email jgdesanti@yahoo.com, copied my API key and installed the latest agent

 ![Agent](2-DDagent.JPG)

 Agent is installed

 ![Agent](3-DDagent.JPG)